Transfer Profile: Emily Espinosa, '16

 Albion is where you take the next step—and we're with you all along the way.
 Our support services for veterans include individualized advising from faculty members (who are also veterans) as well as opportunities for on-campus social networking with other veterans.
 And that's just the beginning.

-It starts with your application, and we have two great options:
+It starts with your application:

 Once we've received your completed application and supporting documentation, the Admission Committee will review your application.
 If we have questions or need more information, we will contact you.

 Albion College is known for its programs of distinction, not to mention the doors these programs open for Albion students.

 Prentiss M. Brown Honors Program

 The Brown Honors Institute challenges students beyond traditional lecture and laboratory courses with intimate discussion, field trips, retreats, guest lecturers, independent research, and individualized faculty mentoring.